tehnub a year ago

 You don't lose a single point for using tools that fit your needs, no matter how much any gatekeeper says different.

-• ben-schaaf 2 days ago
+• ben-schaaf a year ago

 > The only downside is that sometimes you cannot be sure which commands it will execute for a given functionality